v2sCollections/Constellation/README.md

 - Reduced the distance at which NPCs will stare at you.
 - Increased the travel distance of the horizontal boost.
 - Increased the healing of all food items by x5
-- Increased the duration of food, drink, and chem items by x2
+- Increased the duration of food, drink, and chem items by x2.
+- Increases the rate of Legendary drops for all difficulties.
+- Increases the combat slide distance.
+Multiple versions to choose from.
 - You can now "Hold To Equip" for food, books, and ingredients.
 - You can now tweak how fast you can climb on ladders and other objects (mantle) to your preference.
 - You can now Tactical Sprint similar to Call of Duty.
 - You can now disable aim assist on a controller.
+- Removes the first-person stagger animation after being hit with a melee attack or an explosion.
+Prevents your character from being frozen in place.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)